Motorcycle ABS - Compactly condensed

-Braking with ABS in no way requires less practice than without, but it brings a significant increase in safety and an even higher driving and operating comfort.
+Braking with ABS in no way requires less practice than without, but it brings a significant increase in safety and even higher driving and operating comfort.
 The best way to get to know the forces that occur and the special features of your own motorcycle is through safety training.
 One thing’s for sure: Today’s systems are already that technically advanced, that even the most experienced drivers cannot keep up with them and achieve better braking values.

 How can I check if the system is working properly?

 Like many other technical systems, also ABS consists of several components.
 Understandably, all components must be fully functional in order to make the entire system ready for use.
-A first indicator of an overall functionality is, you guessed it, the indicator light on the dashboard.
+The first indicator of an overall functionality is, you guessed it, the indicator light on the dashboard.
 It is advisable to take a quick look at the operating instructions in order to interpret the light correctly.
-A defective (ABS) sensor can quickly lead to a total syste failure, which means your bike is no longer roadworthy (for the legislator) and the bike needs to go to the workshop.
+A defective (ABS) sensor can quickly lead to a total system failure, which means your bike is no longer roadworthy (for the legislator) and the bike needs to go to the workshop.
 In order not to blindly rely on the lighting (or non-lighting) of this indicator light, you should regularly check the function of the ABS system at regular intervals – even a light bulb has a limited life span.
-Of course you should take care not to test the functionality of your ABS system by braking on a public road intendendly.
+Of course, you should take care not to test the functionality of your ABS system by braking on a public road intendedly.

 Incidentally, a shorter braking distance is not the only argument for driving with the ABS anti-lock device.
 The increasing interest of drivers in more driving safety will inevitably have an impact on the (rest) value of a motorcycle and make such models all the more attractive for beginners or the large group of returners.